orbingol/NURBS-Python/.github/CONTRIBUTING.md

 increase the code coverage are appreciated.
 All included tests are designed to run with [pytest](https://pypi.org/project/pytest/).

-## Improvements to the Documentation
+## Documentation

-I would be glad if you could do anything to improve [the documentation](http://nurbs-python.readthedocs.io/en/latest/).
+Any contribution would be great, including the ones for the [NURBS-Python documentation](http://nurbs-python.readthedocs.io/en/latest/).
+The latest development version of the documentation can be found [here](https://nurbs-python.readthedocs.io/en/devmaster/).
-The documentation may be compiled using [Sphinx](https://pypi.org/project/Sphinx/).
-You may need to check the Sphinx version that Read the Docs (RtD) service is using since some of the latest Sphinx features may not be available on the RtD system.
+The documentation can be compiled using [Sphinx](https://pypi.org/project/Sphinx/).
+Please refer to the Sphinx documentation for more details.

+The repository is connected to [Read the Docs](https://readthedocs.org/) service.
-Please refer to the [configuration file](https://github.com/orbingol/NURBS-Python/blob/master/.readthedocs.yml) in the project repository and the RtD documentation for details.
+Please refer to the [configuration file](https://github.com/orbingol/NURBS-Python/blob/master/.readthedocs.yml) in the project repository and [Read the Docs documentation](https://docs.readthedocs.io/en/latest/) for details.

 -----